 - Blurred vision

 If you suspect hyperglycemia, check your child's blood sugar.
 You might need to adjust your child's meal plan or medications.
-If your child's blood sugar is persistently above his or her target range, call your child's doctor or seek emergency care.
+Contact your child's health care provider if your child's blood sugar is regularly above his or her target range.

 Signs and symptoms of DKA include: